Craiel/ArcanumScript/README.md

 - Enchanted items are colored purple and have italic font
 - All items show their level
-- Special items are colored blue
+- Special items are colored golden
+- consumables are colored blue
 - spacing of elements increased to make room for long names
 - 'Enchanted' stripped from the name since coloring makes it clear
+- items that have a higher level than currently equipped show a 👍 symbol
+- items that are lower than currently equpped show a 🔻 symbol

     ![](features/equipScreenLayout.png)